bilou12/dapp-flight-surety/README.md

 - FlightSuretyApp: app logic and oracle code
 - Dapp client: to trigger contract calls

+#### Operational status control

+The operation status control is a boolean variable that can be used to enable or disable the contract.
+It is used in a modifier.

 #### Airlines

 - 1st airline is registered when contract is deployed